floalzaix/accounts/structure.md

     * [ ] To have unitary tests
     * [ ] To have the menu bar horizontal some times
     * [ ] To secure the database multiples
+    * [ ] To secure the version of the language : stable

 ---